 The following figure shows the underside of the computer.
 You should ensure that the display is closed before the computer is turned over to avoid causing any damage.

-Figure 2-5 The underside of the computer
+Figure 2-17 The underside of the computer (R930)

-- 1. Battery lock - 2.
-Battery release latch
+- 1. Battery lock

+- 2. Docking port

+- 3. Battery Pack